 Interests: Literary fiction, creative non-fiction, general fiction, humour

 Titania Krimpas is a writer/director/dramaturge with a background in theatre and work for young people.
 She has had numerous plays produced and published shorts by Scholastic.
 She holds an MA in Writing for Young People from Bath Spa University, and has been a reader for Times Chicken House.
+She was a reader for Paines Plough theatre company for eight years, where she critiqued plays for adult audiences.
+She has practised yoga for years, and has attended workshops and read widely in the mindfulness/wellbeing area.
 She has been an editor and mentor with Cornerstones since 2012.

 Kate Lee is the author of six picture books including the best-selling Santa’s Suit (Campbell Books).
 She is also an experienced copywriter, journalist and editor with a special interest in child development.
 In 2012 she trained as a coach with Arvon and The National Association of Writers in Education (NAWE).
 Following her MA in Creative Writing, Kate is working on a PhD.
 She is writing a novel for 9 to 12-year-olds inspired by the Domesday Book and researching the role of maps in children’s literature.
 Kate has presented her PhD work at conferences in the UK and the USA.
 Kate has been an editor for Cornerstones since 2008.